Related ToolsMakeZapierGumloopLindyTimely

 Zapier automation platform with 7000+ app integrations

-Zapier built its reputation on being the automation platform that anyone can use.
-The trigger-action model is instantly understandable: when this happens in App A, do that in App B. But dismissing Zapier as just “the simple option” misses how they’ve evolved to handle enterprise data integration.
+Zapier is an automation platform with 7,000+ app integrations and a trigger-action model that anyone can use, making it the best fit for the broadest app coverage and non-technical workflow owners.
+The model is instantly understandable - when this happens in App A, do that in App B - but dismissing Zapier as just the simple option misses how it has evolved to handle enterprise data integration.

 Rating: 4.5/5